composewell/packcheck/README.md

 ### How do I use it?

-To use it in your package, for CI, simply copy the travis/appveyor config file from this package to your package and that's it.
+To use it for CI, simply copy the travis/appveyor config file from this package to your package and that's it.
 It should work without modification, edit to customize.
-For local machine use, copy the `package-test.sh` script as well.
+For use on local host, copy the `packcheck.sh` script as well.
 To run locally:

 ```
-$ env BUILD=stack package-test.sh
+$ env BUILD=stack packcheck.sh
-$ env BUILD=cabal package-test.sh
+$ env BUILD=cabal packcheck.sh
 ```

 ## Salient Features